AnyChart/docs.anychart.com/Dashboards/Table_Layout.md

 #### Even and Odd Rows

 As a more advanced way of controlling table's background color there are parameters to adjust colors of even and/or odd row in the table.
-Parameter **.cellEvenFill()** is responsible for the background color of even rows and **.cellOddFill()** is responsible for the background color of all odd rows.
+Parameter {api:anychart.core.ui.Table#cellEvenFill}**.cellEvenFill()**{api} is responsible for the background color of even rows and {api:anychart.core.ui.Table#cellOddFill}**.cellOddFill()**{api} is responsible for the background color of all odd rows.

 ```
   table.cellEvenFill('darkgreen');